1. Application process

 - Disabled applicants

 *Please note, although there are no formal qualifications, if English is not your first language, you will need to achieve a pass in the International English Language Testing System (IELTS) at 6.5 or above with a pass at 6.0 for each part.
+Candidates interested in pursuing the Economics and Finance pathway will need to demonstrate ability in mathematics equivalent to a good GCSE during the admissions process.

 Personal statement criteria